 Nik Lewis developed core agent orchestration and reliability features for the ADimoska/SOMASExtended repository over two months, focusing on agent lifecycle management and team-based decision logic.
-He implemented an orphan pool system with voting-based team allocation, revived dead agents at iteration start, and introduced Condorcet voting to improve consensus among agents.
-Using Go and YAML, Nik enhanced the ranking and statistics pipeline, enforced non-decreasing candidate ranks, and expanded the agent framework to support multi-team scenarios and personality variants.
-His work included robust unit testing, bug fixes in concurrency and logging, and established a foundation for test-driven development and future scalability.
+He implemented an orphan pool system with voting-based allocation, revived dead agents at iteration start, and introduced Condorcet voting to improve cross-team consensus.
+Using Go and YAML, Nik enhanced ranking pipelines, enforced non-decreasing ranks, and expanded the agent framework to support multi-team scenarios and personality variants.
+His work included robust unit testing, bug fixes in agent removal and logging, and the establishment of a test-driven development scaffold, resulting in improved system stability and maintainability.

 December 2024 SOMASExtended: Delivered core AoA orchestration improvements, introduced Condorcet voting, expanded team-based agent framework, and strengthened reliability through testing and merge fixes.
 These efforts improved cross-team consensus, decision quality, and deployment velocity.